goodservers/docker-apps/README.md

 # docker-apps
-Prepared docker apps for Goodserver's docker gateway
+Prepared docker apps for Goodserver's docker gateway with plant-cli.